ReactNativeSchool/localization-class/README.md

-# React Native School Localization Class
+# Purpose of this repo

 Example project used in React Native School's class on Localization (supporting multiple languages).